Natacuin/dotnet-microservices-bootcamp/09-AccountService/README.md

+# Account Service v4
 **Account Management Services sends messages instead of invoking the Notification Service**

-This version of the Account Service uses RabbitMQ to send messages to the Notification Service.
+This final version of the Account Service uses RabbitMQ to send messages to the Notification Service.
 This allows the Account Management Service to work even if the Notification Service is unavailable.

 **Using Rabbit MQ**